vednoc/fonts/content/docs/_index.md

 ### Save bandwidth on mobile devices

-Include the following media query in `link` to _only_ load on large screens, thus making the load time faster on mobile devices.
+By using a conditional media query, you can choose when to load custom fonts, thus making the load time faster on mobile devices.

 ```html